vbilgin/vb-v5/index.md

 ---

 # What I'm doing now ↓
-I'm sheltering in place like (hopefully) most of the people in US, Europe, and Asia.
-I'm thankful that with my new job I'm able to work from home.
-So now I'm taking time to learn the current company's IT infrastructure.
+I'm sheltering in place like (hopefully) most of the people in the US, Europe, and Asia.
+I'm thankful to be able to work from home.
+And it gives me a chance to get situated in my new role.

 I'm also trying to get back in shape.
 Small steps.
 Smaller portion sizes here, 30 minute stationary bike ride there.

-And who can forget about side projects.
+And who can forget about side projects?
 You might see a post about one soon enough.

 *Updated as of 03/25/2020.
 What is a Now page?
 Learn more [on my Now page](/now).*